Arc'teryx Creston - Women's Review

-The leg openings have a 22.5-inch diameter for the size 2 we reviewed, which provides ample space for our thighs.
-We've had issues in the past with Arc'teryx shorts not being flexible enough, and we are delighted to report that these have exceeded expectations.
+The 22.5-inch diameter of the leg openings for the size 2 we reviewed gave us enough room for our thighs.
+We've had issues in the past with Arc'teryx shorts not being flexible enough, and we are delighted to report that these have exceeded previous expectations.
 When climbing stairs or hiking steeper trails, we have nothing to gripe about.

 Venting and Breathability

 This Arc'teryx model comes with five pockets: two in front and two in back with a mini stash pocket embedded into one of the front pockets.
-Just large enough to comfortably fit our hands and phones, the front two pockets are little tight to get our hands into.
+Just large enough to comfortably fit our hands and phones, the front two pockets are little tight to get our hands into since the material lacks a bit of stretch.
 Other features for this model include the quick drying time, a gusseted crotch, and belt loops.
 The metal snap for the waistband is sturdy and easy to operate.

 — Sara Aranda